Robot Umpire Experiments - Automated Strike Zone Possibilities

 Player and Umpire Reactions

 Players who participated in the trials offered mixed feedback.
 A young SoftBank Hawks pitcher noted that "losing strike calls on low balls outside the zone is tough, but if calls are consistent it's easier to plan around."
 Hitters were generally positive, with many saying that "if borderline takes are judged accurately, batters with good plate discipline will benefit."
 Umpires had more complex reactions.
-One veteran stated, "It doesn't negate the judgment skills built over years of experience, but it does require redefining our role."
+Veterans in the umpiring community acknowledged that while their judgment skills built over years of experience are not negated, the technology requires redefining their role.
 In its post-experiment report, NPB's Umpiring Department concluded that "machine calls should be used as an assistive tool for umpires, and final call authority should continue to rest with the umpire."

 Related books are also helpful